msank00/msank00.github.io/_posts/2019-08-06-blog_204_ML_NLP_Part_2.md

 # What is `Semantic` analysis?

+> :bulb: Lexical analysis is based on smaller token but on the other side semantic analysis focuses on larger chunks

 We already know that lexical analysis also deals with the meaning of the words, then how is semantic analysis different from lexical analysis?
 Lexical analysis is based on smaller token but on the other side semantic analysis focuses on larger chunks.
 That is why semantic analysis can be divided into the following two parts −

 - The semantic analysis of natural language content starts by reading all of the words in content to capture the real meaning of any text.